 I am tired of hearing pastors and ministers dance around polarizing issues just to keep from stirring up a partisan whirlwind in their churches.
 They preach to congregants about the urgency of winning a sin-filled world to Jesus.
 They herald the importance of bringing God’s truth into the culture.
 Yet they do this while taking an apolitical approach.
 Let me qualify that it is almost always those pastors who lean toward the right side of the political spectrum that intentionally steer away from anything that smacks of government.
 I realize that there are pastors and ministers who are truly apolitical and actually tell their sheep that they shouldn’t engage in trying to shape the culture because it doesn’t matter in God’s grand scheme.
 I’m talking about those in both categories.

 If I were a pastor taking on this issue my words would sound something like this: Family, we need to talk about a topic that I have tried to stay away from for fear of offending some or many of you.
 Let me start by saying that this discussion isn’t about political parties or politicians.
 It is about satanically inspired policies and Luciferian laws.
 It is about moving about this world covered in God’s truth.
 If we are against dismembering babies in the womb (and leaving any survivors to die in a dark room) then how can we endorse anyone making or influencing laws that uphold that which is detestable to our God?
 Each one of us will stand before God and give an account of how we lived out His Word.
 When He asks you if you spoke out against the genocide of the unborn will you be able to say yes even though you supported people who made a living fighting for it?
-When He asks to see your hands will they be free of the blood of the most vulnerable?
+When He asks to see your hands, the same hands you lifted in worship more times than is possible to count, will they be free of the blood of the most vulnerable?
+Do you believe that God will excuse your sanctioning of the slaughter of babies because of your indignation over perceived or echt trespasses?
+What is more important to you, the protection of the Creator’s handiwork or your pride?
 Ambassadors of the Province of Heaven have a mandate to infuse the world with the culture of His Kingdom.
-Are you going to choose His culture of truth or the world’s culture of pride?
+Are you going to choose His culture of truth or the world’s culture of tolerance?